quizerno/Steel-Battalion-Entry-Guide/1A-FAQ.md

 It's really up to you.
 Xbox emulation has come a long way so playing on PC is possible, however it will be dependent on your PC specs.

+## Xbox Questions
+**I have an Xbox, the Game Disc/ISO, and the SB Controller, what do I do?** <br/>
+You have everything you need.
+You can see about [improving performance](https://github.com/quizerno/DIY-Steel-Battalion-Controller-Guide/blob/main/6-Improving%20Performance.md) but you will need to mod your Xbox.
+If you want to play multiplayer, please consult the main guide on the discord.

+ **I have an Xbox and the SB Controller, but I don’t have the game disc, what do I do?** <br/>

+There are various guides on softmodding and hardmodding the Xbox, it should be simple enough to find ISO dump to the console and run it (obligatory, I DO NOT CONDONE PIRACY message).
+For softmodding you will need to either make or buy a Female USB to Xbox Male cable, this piece is also necessary if you want to use a custom controller on Xbox

+**I have an Xbox and the Game Disc/ISO, but I don’t have the SB Controller, What do I do?** <br/>

+You either need to buy a controller (expensive), map another controller or build a controller  (potentially expensive).
+Go to [my section on Custom Controller for Xbox](https://github.com/quizerno/https://github.com/quizerno/Steel-Battalion-Entry-Guide/blob/main/3-Controller%20Adapters.md).

+**I have an Xbox, the Game Disc, and the SB Controller…but no pedals, what do I do?** <br/>

+You need to build your own pedals or adapt existing pedals with an adapter.
+Go down to my [section on the pedals.](https://github.com/quizerno/Steel-Battalion-Entry-Guide/blob/main/4C-Adapting%20or%20Building%20Pedals.md)

 ## Monetary Questions